How to Spend the Perfect 24 Hours in Barcelona

 If you have more flexibility in your schedule, visit this area at night, after the monumental zone closes, or very early in the morning, before the monumental zone opens.
 Then you can visit the area for free.

-Casa Batlló is another sight created by Gaudí.
+Casa BatllĂł is another sight created by GaudĂ.
 Catching my drift yet?
 This beautiful sight is inspired by sea life underwater.

 Tickets start at €22 with a student ID and go up from there.

 Casa Milà is yet another sight created by Gaudí.
 The outside is quite marvelous.
-You can go to the top for €18.50 with a student ID and prices go up from there.
-Supposedly it offers one of the best views of Barcelona.
-I didn’t pay to see the top but quite enjoyed seeing it from the outside!
+You can go to the top for €18.50 with a student ID, and prices go up from there.
+From the top, you can get one of the best views of Barcelona.

 Cathedral of Barcelona

 The Cathedral of Barcelona is a sight that I stumbled upon while walking around the city.
-The surrounding area is a lot of fun, and there are even a lot of street performers usually!
+The surrounding area is a lot of fun, and there are even a lot of street performers!

 This church, unlike the Sagrada Familia, is actually finished.
 There is a small fee to go inside unless it’s during worship hours.